microsoft/vscode-docs/api/extension-guides/web-extensions.md

 `$ts-webpack-watch` is a problem matcher that can parse the output from the webpack tool.
 It is provided by the [TypeScript + Webpack Problem Matchers](https://marketplace.visualstudio.com/items?itemName=eamodio.tsl-problem-matcher) extension.

 In the **Extension Development Host** instance that launches, the web extension will be available and running in a web extension host.
+Run the `Hello World` command to activate the extension.

-You can verify this by looking at the **Running Extensions** view (command: **Developer: Show Running Extensions**).
+Open the **Running Extensions** view (command: **Developer: Show Running Extensions**) to see which extensions are running in the web extension host.

 ### Test your web extension in a browser using @vscode/test-web

-The [@vscode/test-web](https://github.com/microsoft/vscode-test-web) node module offers APIs and a CLI to test a web extension in a browser of choice.
+The [@vscode/test-web](https://github.com/microsoft/vscode-test-web) node module offers a CLI and API to test a web extension in a browser of choice.

 The `vscode-test-web` utility downloads the web bits of VS Code, starts a local server, and opens a browser (Chromium, Firefox, or Webkit) with VS Code.